rmott-littler/simplesamlphp/docs/simplesamlphp-sp.md

     ],
 ];
 ```
-The entity ID must be a URI, that is unlikely to change for technical or political
+The entity ID must be a URI, that is unlikely to change for technical or
-reasons.
-We recommend it to be a domain name, like above, if your organization's main
+political reasons.
+We recommend it to be a domain name that you own.
-domain is `example.org` and this SP is for the application `myapp`.
+Like above, if your organization's main domain is `example.org` and this SP is
-The URL does not have to resolve to actual content, it's
+for the application `myapp`.
+The URL does not have to resolve to actual
-just an identifier.
-Hence you don't need to and should not change it if the actual domain
+content, it's just an identifier.
+Hence you don't need to and should not change
-of your application changes.
+it if the actual domain of your application changes.

 For guidance in picking an entityID, see
 [InCommon's best practice](https://spaces.at.internet2.edu/display/federation/saml-metadata-entityid)